Managing Sexual Harassment at Work

 With the recent media coverage and ‘Me Too’ campaign, sexual harassment in the workplace is a serious problem and when not managed effectively, there are severe consequences for the organisation.
 This includes reduced productivity, low team morale, an increase in staff turnover and negative impact on organisational reputation.
 Its complexity continues to pose a challenge to those seeking to prevent and manage negative behaviours.

-This course reduces the risk of sexual harassment claims and helps organisations give a clear message about the value of respect and dignity, reiterating that sexual harassment will not be tolerated.
+This course aims to reduce the risk of sexual harassment claims and help organisations give a clear message about the value of respect and dignity, reiterating that sexual harassment will not be tolerated.

 Who is this training course for?

 This training can be adapted to suit anyone in the organisation – from board members and senior management teams, to managers and those with no management responsibility.

 This programme provides an understanding of the definition of sexual harassment within the context of organisational responsibility, management responsibility and the legal framework.